NSLS-II-BMM/BeamlineManual/xafs.rst

 #.
 After each scan, extracts the data table from the database and writes
    an ASCII file in the `XDI format
    <https://github.com/XraySpectroscopy/XAS-Data-Interchange>`_

+#.
+After the full sequence of scans, write :numref:`a dossier (Section
+   %s) <dossier>` containing a fairly complete record of the measurement |nd| including a crude first pass at the data reduction and processing |nd| made by the XAFS plan.

 The plan also provides some tools to cleanup correctly (i.e. kill certain motors, reset certain parameters) after a scan sequence ends